 A test case group is a set of test cases sharing configuration functions and execution properties.
-Test case groups are defined by function groups/0 according to the following syntax:
+Test case groups are defined by function groups/0 that should return a term having the following syntax:

 GroupName is the name of the group and must be unique within the test suite module.
 Groups can be nested, by including a group definition within the GroupsAndTestCases list of another group.
 Properties is the list of execution properties for the group.
 The possible values are as follows: